What is a Hazard?

 Remember to think about long-term hazards to health (e.g. high levels of noise, exposure to harmful substances, common causes of work-related mental ill health)

-If you would like more surefire ways to identify hazards in the workplace, watch our video or have a listen to our podcast below.
+If you would like more surefire ways to identify hazards in the workplace, watch our video!

 Still having trouble thinking about ‘what is a hazard?’ hazard in your workplace?